richieyoum/open-ended-question-model/README.md

 - Try including all the available categories from the dataset.
 - HP search only included changes in unit values, not necessarily regarding inclusion of layers (or, exclusion thereof).
-- I'd be curious to know what Transformer models will perform on this dataset, though I suspect only a marginal improvement.
+- I'd be curious to know how finetuned Transformer models will perform on this dataset, though I suspect only a marginal improvement from here on.

 ## Contributing
 Pull requests welcome!